tc39/how-we-work/how-to-participate-in-meetings.md

 _How to use_:

-We use Google hangouts to faciliate remote attendance, unless another solution is deemed a better fit for the situation.
+We use Google Hangouts to facilitate remote attendance, unless another solution is deemed a better fit for the situation.
 The link will be posted on a meeting by meeting basis.
 To attend, use the link posted at the top of the TC39 IRC delegates channel.